+44 (0)20 7822 1200

-- Sanchez v Groupama Méditerranée – Acting as junior counsel in a fatal accident claim, governed by French law and pleaded in excess of £90 million, arising from an allegedly defective tyre.
+- ES & Ors v Groupama Méditerranée – Acting as junior counsel in a fatal accident claim, governed by French law and pleaded in excess of £90 million, arising from an allegedly defective tyre.

 - X, Y and Z v Whirlpool UK Appliances – Representing the claimants in this action concerning the circumstances in which damages are recoverable for psychiatric injuries under the Consumer Protection Act 1987.

 - In re X Ltd – Advising a company in relation to a recall after the discovery of asbestos in an imported product.

 Laserpoint Ltd v Prime Minister of Malta EWHC 1820 (QB) – A dispute arising from a fire in a Maltese convention centre, said to have been caused by the use of a laser-lighting display (led by Marie Louise Kinsler).

 - Multiple claims involving fires arising from defective or allegedly defective white goods.